 #3 – Check your credit score

-The administrative work for a remortgage is similar to the first time round; the new lender will carry out a credit check.
+The administrative work for a remortgage is similar to the first time around; the new lender will carry out a credit check.
 So, check your credit score to see where you stand beforehand.

 Your credit report will show details from the past 6 years, including credit cards and loans.
 If your score needs improving, it might be a good idea to do so before applying to remortgage.
 You can get a mortgage with bad credit, but it will be harder.